musictheory/NilScript/README.md

 |------------------------|---------|------------------------------------------------------------------|
 | code                   | String  | Compiled JavaScript source code                                  |
 | state                  | Object  | Output compiler state                                            |

 ---
+## <a name="compiler-projects"></a>Compiling Projects

+The easiest way to use oj is to pass all `.oj` and `.js` files in your project into `ojc` and produce a single `.js` output file.
+In general: the more files you compile at the same time, the easier your life will be.
+However, there are specific situations where a more-complex pipeline is needed.

+In our usage, we have two output files: `core.js` and `webapp.js`.

+`core.js` contains our model and model-controller classes.
+It's used by our client-side web app (running in the browser), our server-side backend (running in node/Express), and our iOS applications (running in a JavaScriptCore JSContext).

+`webapp.js` is used exclusively by the client-side web app and contains HTML/CSS view and view-controller classes.
+In certain cases, `webapp.js` needs to allocate classes directly from `core.js`.

+This is accomplished via the `--output-state` and `--input-state` compiler flags, or the `options.state`/`result.state` properties in the compiler API.
+Since `webapp.js` depends on `core.js`, `core.js` is compiled first, and the The compiler state from

+1) All lower-level `.js` and `.oj` files are passed into the compiler.
+2) The compiler products a `result` object. `result.code` is saved as `core.js`.
+3) All higher-level `.js` and `.oj` files, as well as core's `result.state`, are passed into the compiler.
+4) The `result.code` from this compilation pass is saved as `webapp.js`.
+5) Both `core.js` and `webapp.js` are included (in that order) in various HTML files via `<script>` elements.

+We've found it best to run a separate typecheck pass in parallel with the `core.js`/`webapp.js` build.
+This allows one CPU to be dedicated to typechecking while the other performs transpiling.
+The typecheck pass uses the following options:

+A) All `.js` and `.oj` files (From steps #1 and #3) are passed as `INPUT_FILES`.
+B) Several `.d.ts` definitions (for jQuery, underscore, etc.) are specified with the `--prepend` option.
+C) `--output-language` is set to `none`.
+D) `--check-types` is enabled

+---
 ## <a name="license"></a>License